Recovery after Gynecomastia Surgery

 After surgery for gynecomastia, the extra glandular tissue that was taken out will not grow back.
 But if a person gains a lot of weight, uses steroids, or has certain medical conditions, fat and possibly glandular tissue can build up in the chest area again.
 This could make the person look like they have breasts again.
 The best way to prevent the effects of gynecomastia surgery is to maintain a stable weight through a healthy diet and regular exercise.
 It’s also important to stay away from things that could mess with your hormones and cause gynecomastia.
 Remember that each person’s effects can be different, and it’s important to talk to your surgeon about your hopes and worries.

-There are a few things you should not do after gynecomastia surgery to make sure you heal well.
-Don’t do strenuous tasks, heavy lifting, or intense exercise for as long as your doctor tells you to, which is usually at least 3–4 weeks.
-Don’t smoke or drink alcohol because it can slow down the healing process.
-Don’t ignore what your surgeon tells you to do about taking care of your wounds, wearing a compression garment, and taking medicines.
-Don’t sleep on your stomach or side until your doctor says it’s safe to do so.
+There are a few things you should not do after Gynecomastia surgery to make sure you heal well.
+Avoid strenuous tasks, heavy lifting, and intense exercise for as long as your doctor advises, typically at least 3–4 weeks.
+Refrain from smoking or drinking alcohol, as these can slow down the healing process.
+Follow your surgeon’s guidance on wound care, wearing a compression garment, and taking medications.
+Additionally, sleep only on your back until your doctor confirms it’s safe to change positions..
 Lastly, don’t ignore any signs of problems, like a high fever, more pain, or a strange discharge from the wound site.
 If you notice any of these, you should call your doctor right away.

-Why is my chest so tight after gynecological surgery?
+Why is my chest so tight after Gynecomastia surgery?